 When I work with smaller software vendors, I never have to deal with this.
 The support people are genuinely part of the company.
 They know the other people in the enterprise as they are real employees.

 How Much is SAP Charging for Support?

 The official SAP support is 22% of the initial license cost in support per year.
 Many companies, for a variety of reasons, end up paying more than this.
 One example is support for unique things such as the SNP optimizer.
-In addition to overpaying, customers are getting bad information from the group that supports the SNP optimizer in SAP.
+In addition to overpaying, customers get wrong information from the group that supports the SNP optimizer in SAP.
 And there are plenty of other examples of this.
 This group offers incorrect information that I tested six years ago and found to be false.
 SAP support cannot provide accurate information on this because it undermines the need to use the functionality.
 To add insult to injury, this component is not covered by the standard SAP support.

 The price that SAP charges for its support have nothing to do with SAP costs.
 Oracle moved to 22% maintenance several years ago, and SAP has been patterning on this percentage.

 SAP attempted to go to 22% maintenance in 2008 but backed off due to user pushback.
 The support hike was pushed to 2016.